Taint analysis

 the worklist engine with

-VULKRO_TAINT_CFG=1(JS/TS and Python only). - Cross-file depth is bounded at 4 hops, and the cross-file pass is skipped on very large repos (over ~6000 modules) to keep wall-clock bounded.
+VULKRO_TAINT_CFG=1(JS/TS and Python only). - Cross-file depth is bounded at 4 hops for JavaScript / TypeScript, Python, and Go, and the cross-file pass is skipped on very large repos (over ~6000 modules) to keep wall-clock bounded.

 Sources, sinks, sanitisers